joaqock/joaqock/README.md

 # 👋 Hi, I'm Joaco and I'm 19 years old.

-💻 I'm a System Analyst student and Fullstack Developer from Argentina.
+💻 I'm a System Analyst student and Frontend Developer from Argentina.
 ⚡ Passionate about building web applications and always learning something new.

 ---